 Scientific indications must not specify or refer to traditional paradigms.

-- base any statement about the medicine's therapeutic benefit on the demonstrated clinical study outcomes; and
+- ensure that the medicine's therapeutic benefit is demonstrated by the clinical study outcomes

-- imply only the same level of certainty in clinical effectiveness as that reported in clinical studies, for example 'clinically proven to...' compared to 'may assist to...'.
+- ensure that any claims you make from your medicine imply only the same level of certainty in clinical effectiveness as that reported in clinical studies, for example 'clinically proven to...' compared to 'may assist to...'

 How to compile a summary of the evidence to support your scientific indication